UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 Power and Trust, in a precarious dance,<br>
 Infinite potential, both fate and chance.<br>
-For in mastery lies both boon and bane,<br>
+For in mastery lies both boon and bane,
 Timeless struggle in this universe game.<br><br>

 Guided by Social Choice Theory’s hand,<br>